supermemo-wiki/SuperMemo.Wiki/supermemo/backup-guide.md

 3. Select the SuperMemo drive **(E:\\)** in the [System Protection dialog](/reference-manual/backup-guide/systempropertiesprotection_2018-05-05_13-10-18.png) and click on <kbd>**Configure**</kbd>.
 4. In the [new dialog](/reference-manual/backup-guide/systempropertiesprotection_2018-05-05_13-10-22.png) click on <kbd>**Turn on protection**</kbd>, select at least 2GB of desired reserved space for Snapshots, then press <kbd>**OK**</kbd> to both System Protection and System Properties windows.

 > If you chose not to create a dedicated partition for SuperMemo, **increase reserve space significantly**.
-As BitShelter will then run across your entire C:/ drive, it will be filled by all modifications made by any files in windows rather than SuperMemo alone.
+All changes on your drive (e.g. C:\) will be tracked and counted towards the file history space.
 {.is-warning}

 5. Back in the [General tab](/reference-manual/backup-guide/bitshelter.agent_general.png), click on <kbd>**Raise limit**</kbd>, and set the new limit to **512**.